jedirandy/redux-url/README.md

 [![Build Status](https://travis-ci.org/jedirandy/redux-url.svg?branch=master)](https://travis-ci.org/jedirandy/redux-url)
 [![npm module](https://badge.fury.io/js/redux-url.svg)](https://www.npmjs.org/package/redux-url)

 A redux middleware for synchronizing the url with your redux store's state.
-It provides a set of action creators for changing the url, and if the url matches a user-defined route, an action will be dispatched, provided with information such as parameters and queries.
+It provides a set of action creators for changing the url, and if the url matches a user-defined route, an action will be dispatched, provided with information such as parameters and query.

 ## Install

 ```
-npm install redux-url
+npm install --save redux-url
 ```

-[`history`](https://github.com/ReactTraining/history) is needed for it to work correctly.
+Note that [`history`](https://github.com/ReactTraining/history) is needed for it to work correctly.

 ## Usage